UPCOMING ALLIANCE EVENTS

 December 7-13, 2014

-The week-long mission will begin in Beijing and visit Tianjin, Qingdao and Changzhou.
+Successfully completed!
+The week-long mission started in Beijing and visited Tianjin, Qingdao and Changzhou/Wujin.
 These cities were chosen because they have specific needs for support in the energy efficiency sector, have the strong support of local officials, and have the ability to set up one-on-one meetings geared to the interests of participating companies.
-Contact us for more itinerary details.

-The mission is geared to any small- and medium-sized company that has proven technology and/or expertise in the energy efficiency sector, including equipment, software and service providers.
-We are focusing on companies that have sufficient experience, staff and funding to be able to make a commitment to working in China.
+The mission was geared to any small- and medium-sized company that has proven technology and/or expertise in the energy efficiency sector, including equipment, software and service providers.
+We focused on companies that have sufficient experience, staff and funding to be able to make a commitment to working in China.
 For purposes of this mission, energy efficiency includes residential and commercial building efficiency/green buildings (new buildings and retrofits) as well as industrial efficiency.

 June 5, 2014: San Francisco, CA

-Join Robert B. Weisenmiller, Chair of the California Energy Commission, and Matt Rodriquez, Secretary of the California Environmental Protection Agency, as they discuss a unique partnership between California and China that addresses climate change, air quality, and the role for clean energy and energy efficiency in reducing greenhouse gases and harmful air pollutants.
+Robert B. Weisenmiller, Chair of the California Energy Commission, and Matt Rodriquez, Secretary of the California Environmental Protection Agency, discussed the unique partnership between California and China that addresses climate change, air quality, and the role for clean energy and energy efficiency in reducing greenhouse gases and harmful air pollutants.

-This Roundtable, a collaboration of the China-US Energy Efficiency Alliance, the California Energy Commission, and the California Environmental Protection Agency, will bring together representatives from the clean technology and energy industries, local governments and civil society.
-This is a great opportunity to network and learn about the California-China partnership and what it means for clean technology businesses and communities in California.
+This Roundtable, a collaboration of the China-US Energy Efficiency Alliance, the California Energy Commission, and the California Environmental Protection Agency, brought together representatives from the clean technology and energy industries, local governments and civil society.
+The roundtable provided a great opportunity to network and learn about the California-China partnership and what it means for clean technology businesses and communities in California.

 May 22, 2013: Washington, DC